antonio-valdez-arce/mediator/src-jekyll/_posts/2014-11-28-my-lonely-island-playlist.markdown

 <h3>1.
 Wordless chorus</h3>
 _by My morning Jacket_

 This is the first song i hear from My morning Jacket, it was about 8 years ago and it still moves me.
-I think the band mixes rock, folk and a little of blues in a very nice way
+I think the band mixes rock, folk and a little of blues in a very nice way to create very melancholic chords.

 <h3>2.
 Baby boom</h3>
 _by The Crimea_